|

 Mission

-Since these questions have relevance for the management and conservation of whale populations, the WHET Lab's mission is to ensure that the new information generated reaches natural resource managers and that it is presented in ways that can most effectively lead to improved conservation measures for the whales and their habitats.
+Since these questions have relevance for the management and conservation of whale populations, the WHET Lab's mission was to ensure that the new information generated reaches natural resource managers and that it is presented in ways that can most effectively lead to improved conservation measures for the whales and their habitats.

 History